markjacksonfishing/katacoda/forensics-k8s/finish.md

 This time we just used a simple file output, but you can also [configure a custom programmatic output](https://github.com/draios/falco/wiki/Falco-Alerts#program-output) to send notifications to event and alerting systems in your organization.

+We also set up a response engine, that automatically responds to security threats taking appropriate actions.

 Eager to learn more?
 These are some recommended further steps:

 - [Automate Sysdig Falco Deployment Using Helm Charts](https://sysdig.com/blog/falco-helm-chart/) in our blog